-1.13 This policy is closely aligned with the work of the Community Safety Team enhancing and supporting its work.
+1.11 This policy is closely aligned with the work of the Community Safety Team enhancing and supporting its work.
 There is a significant degree of overlap in the work of Community Safety and Licensing around the areas of alcohol and safety and in particular addressing evening and nighttime economy crime.
-Key Priority 5 of the Annual Partnership Plan is to address evening and night time economy crime through the Purple Flag and its action plan.
+Key Priority 5 of the Annual Partnership Plan is to address evening and night time economy crime.
 Key Priority 3 deals with the issue of alcohol misuse.
 Alcohol together with drug misuse fuels most of the violent and antisocial behavior that takes place in the Town Centre.

 The Partnership seeks ways to support projects and initiatives that tackle the problems both in the night time economy and also during the day with street drinkers.
-The initiatives, identified in the plan, include a street drinkers' task and finish group and sharing data to identify the issues.
+The initiatives, identified in the plan, include a street drinkers' task and finish group and sharing data to identify issues.